 The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The Hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-Investments held by a 2.a.7 and/or a 2.a.7 like investment pool are measured at amortized cost.
+Investments held by investment pools are measured at amortized cost.